Developing Digital Capacity for The Analog ChuRch

 Both the initial pilot group and subgroups will be overseen by our Program Director, utilizing the peer mentoring framework of Caffeinated Church (a four-diocese communications collaborative that regularly convenes such cohorts) for a structured learning process, directly engaging lay/clergy-leader teams to form a supportive, resource-sharing network.
 All learnings and best practices will be culled, collected, and archived by Caffeinated Church for use by the wider church.

 • We invite ideas and connections relevant to The Narthex’s goals and plans.
 Please take a look at the detailed project proposal and be in touch if you have a specific expertise, connection, or idea that may align.
-Financial contributions to Christ Cherch Denver and The Narthex ensure its long-term sustainability.
+Financial contributions to Christ Church Denver and The Narthex ensure its long-term sustainability.

 • The Narthex project aims to achieve several outcomes, including strengthened community engagement, enhanced digital capacity, and a deeper commitment to whole-life discipleship.
 We're excited to see the positive impact unfold.